 - Lack of safety and tech features found in later models

-Want the details?
+Want the precise details?
 Check out the NHTSA recalls and complaints for the 2004 and 2005 models.

 Best & Worst Years for GMC Canyon 2nd Generation (2015-2022)

-The second-gen Canyon rolled in with a focus on refinement, fuel efficiency, and cutting-edge tech.
+The second-gen Canyon rolled in with a focus on refinement, fuel economy, and state-of-the-art tech.
 But did it deliver across all model years?
 Let’s find out:

 The Best Years: 2019, 2020, 2021, 2022

-These Canyon models are the apex of the crop.
+These Canyon models are the pinnacle of the group.
 Here’s why:

 - Diverse engine lineup (200 hp 2.5L I4, 308 hp 3.6L V6, or 181 hp 2.8L Duramax turbodiesel)